 - Undergraduate cumulative grade point average of 3.0 (on a 4.0 scale)

 - Three years of teaching experience in the Pk-12 sector

 - Current teaching license

 - Admission to NMSU Graduate School and Department of ELA

 - Compliance with all requirements outlined in the ELA Master’s Handbook (see link below) and the NMSU Graduate Catalog

 Deadline: This program begins in the spring semester only.
-Materials for this program will begin to be accepted Monday, October 1, 2018 and must be received by the deadline of December 5, 2017.
+Materials for this program will begin to be accepted Monday, October 1, 2018 and must be received by the deadline of November 30, 2018.

 Submit the following to the University Admissions: